BlackBoxQuant/HS2DDS/README.md

 HS2DDS is, by design, inheirently secure with respect to data theft.
 The full release version will store the parameters used for conversion on the image itself.
 They will of course be encoded using a secure password the user sets up.
 Since the attacker doesn't know what series of primes were used, their only option is to use brute force.
-With 256 values for each color, 3 colors per character, multiple characters per node, and no way to know if a guess is correct unless without checking to see if it produces data that makes sense - it's going to take a long time.
+With 256 values for each color, 3 colors per character, multiple characters per node, and no way to know if a guess is correct without checking to see if it produces data that makes sense - it's going to take a long time.

 Lets say HS2DDS has been set up in the **best possible way for the attacker** - using only lowercase letters (ie: a list of names).